-This is a 50 ft crag located just upstream from the Dome, Frogman's Pinnacle, Ament's Rock near the mouth of Boulder Canyon.
-Nice name...now there were 3 of us there...hey.....
-Obscure, short, but uncrowded.
+This is a 50 foot crag located just upstream from the Dome, Frogman's Pinnacle, Ament's Rock near the mouth of Boulder Canyon.
+It has a nice name...now there were 3 of us there...hey.....
+This crag is obscure, short, but uncrowded.
 It is listed in both Rossiter's guides for Boulder Canyon with a single, oddly named route, Anus Great

 Park at either of the lots at the mouth of Boulder Canyon, as for The Dome or Elephant Rocks.
 Cross the bridge, follow the trail about 200m upstream past a fenced part to a sign indicating the border of Boulder.
 Look uphill & identify a short, wider-looking crack.
 Hike up a loose path about 75m to the base.
 Beware of poison ivy, especially at the base of the right side of the crag.

 This is a short, fun, face climb on the left side of the Three Buffoons formation.
 If you are there, it begs to be climbed.
 It may have been previously done (maybe with a different name), but judging on the lichen, not too recently.
 It remains in the shade in the morning.
 It is for the seekers of the obscure & close or the cogno-lost.Move up the lower block to the right to gain access to this undercut face.
 Traverse in from the right, gain an undercling, reach high for holds & yard/thrutch ...[more]
-Browse More Classics in CO
+Browse More Classics in Colorado

 I lost a BD ATC-Guide two weeks ago or so up in Boulder Canyon.
 I think I lost it around the Dome/Elephant Butresses area (but could be somewhere else).
 I'm just a poor college kid with no money and now no belay device.
 If you found it and returned it, I would be extremely grateful and would be more than happy to reward you with some beer.